 In spite of a tumultuous history, all the different communities live in harmony with each other.
 People still live and value their small neighborhoods called para.
 Unlike other mega cities, people know each other well and stand by each other in their times of adversity.

-My Kolkata experience over the years
+My experiences of the city of joy over the years

 I vividly remember my first visit to the city of joy as a young college graduate in 1996-97.
 It wasn’t quite a pleasant experience though.
 I alighted from the bus (from Cuttack) at Babughat bus stand in the wee hours of the morning, and took a taxi to a hotel near the park street, hardly 2 kms away.
 In the days without a google map, the taxi took me around more than 7-8 kms and charged a bomb.
 In the evening, when I was on a leisurely walk, in about 5-10 minutes, I came across the bus stand where I had alighted!
 That was a horrible feeling of being cheated!